 Apparently, I let myself be talked into joining the Dark Side, and am now on Twitter.
 I will be using it solely for gluten-free purposes.
 You can find me at http://twitter.com/delightfullygf.
-Do you like the background?
-I just signed up today, so feel free to give me some pointers (and what’s with the # – what does it mean or do?).

 This past weekend, my friend Regina (and mother of a gf girl) and I hopped in the car and headed to Houston and beyond.
 We acquired some new favorites along the way.

 After stopping at the Hillsboro outlet mall to buy some new kitchen gadgets (like a plastic bread box, a stick blender, a mandoline slicer…), our next stop was at Village Foods in Bryan (College Station) to see our friend Monica and the monster selection of gluten-free food that we had heard so much about.